jasonraimondi/jasonraimondi.com/content/posts/keeping-an-up-to-date-archive-of-the-github-repos-that-matter-to-you.md

 There will be many buzz words, many.

-[Gitea](https://gitea.io) is a self-hosted git platform that has many great features, among them are a great web interface and mirror repositories.
+[Gitea](https://gitea.io) is a self-hosted git platform that has many great features, one of my favorites is the syncing mirror repositories.

 I wrote a tool using [Deno](https://deno.land/) to spider through a GitHub user's relevant repositories and add them to an instance of Gitea as [mirror repositories](#gitea-and-the-mirror-repository-type).

 ## Gitea and the mirror repository type

-One of the many great features of Gitea is the "mirror repository".
 The mirror repo allows us to mirror repositories from existing sources, such your favorite open-source GitHub projects.

 Mirror repositories update on cronjobs managed by Gitea.